 Fourth, if you have given him any keys or other access to your home, you can change the locks.
 If you live in an apartment building, you can ask the management to put him on a no trespassing list, if you do not want him at your apartment.
 Similarly, if you own your own home (or own a life estate interest in it), you control who is allowed in it.
 If you do not want you son at your home, you do not have to let him in.
 You can call 911 and tell the police that he is trespassing if he does not leave after you told him to leave.
 Further, if he continues to come to your home or harass you in other ways (e.g. incessant phone calls or contacts), you can file either a Harassment Restraining Order (HRO) or an Order for Protection (OFP) against him.
 If the court grants these, the police can immediately arrest your son if he is anywhere the order says he cannot be.

 Fifth, if your son refuses to give you back the money, you can sue him in civil court.
-If you file a case in conciliation court before Aug.
-1, 2012, the amount he took must be less than $7,500.
-If you file the case in conciliation court on or after Aug.
-1, 2012, the amount he took must be less than $15,000.
+To file the case in conciliation court, the amount he took must be less than $15,000.
 Conciliation court is small claims court and you do not need an attorney to represent you.
 Also, the filing fee is smaller than district court.
 No matter which court you decide to sue him in, if you cannot afford the filing fee, you may qualify for the fee waiver if your income is low enough or if you receive certain government benefits based on need.
 You can sue for just the return of the money, but Minnesota law also allows you to sue for attorney's fees and for damages up to three times your compensatory damages (your actual damages) or $15,000, whichever is greater.
 Minnesota Statutes Section 626.557 subdivision 20.
 Under this statute, you would have to prove that your son financially exploited you by failing to use your financial resources (the vulnerable adult's resources - you were vulnerable because you were in the hospital and impaired) to provide food, clothing, shelter, health care, therapeutic conduct or supervision for you, and the failure resulted or is likely to result in detriment to you.
 If your son willfully used, withheld, or disposed of your funds or property, the statute states this is also financial exploitation.
 If he acquired possession, control, or interest in your funds or property via the use of undue influence, harassment, duress, deception, or fraud, this is also financial exploitation.
 Minn.
 Stat. § 626.5572 subdivision.
 9 (a) and (b).
 It appears that your son has done these things by refusing to give you your money back.
 He certainly is not using the money for your benefit.
 You might also sue him for breach of fiduciary duty because of his misuse of the SSFPOA.

 These are all options that you can do to respond to your son's breach of your trust.
 At the very least, it seems to me that your SSFPOA should be revoked so he cannot do this to you again.